djachoc/academic-kickstart/content/publication/2012-01-01_root_n_uniformly_consi/index.md

 +++
-title = "√n-uniformly consistent density estimation in nonparametric regression models" date = "2012-01-01" authors = ["J.C.
+title = "${\\sqrt{n}}$-uniformly consistent density estimation in nonparametric regression models" date = "2012-01-01"
+authors = ["J.C.
 Escanciano", "D.T.
 Jacho-Chavez"]
 publication_types = ["2"]
 publication = "**Journal of Econometrics**, (167), 2, pp. 305-316"
 publication_short = "**Journal of Econometrics**, (167), 2, pp. 305-316"
 doi = "10.1016/j.jeconom.2011.09.017"
-abstract = "The paper introduces a √n -consistent estimator of the probability density function of the response variable in a nonparametric regression model.
+abstract = "The paper introduces a ${\\sqrt{n}}$-consistent estimator of the probability density function of the response variable in a nonparametric regression model.
 The proposed estimator is shown to have a (uniform) asymptotic normal distribution, and it is computationally very simple to calculate.
 A Monte Carlo experiment confirms our theoretical results.
 The results derived in the paper adapt general U-processes theory to the inclusion of infinite dimensional nuisance parameters." abstract_short = "" image_preview = "" featured = true